VIETNAM VETERANS & FAMILY VISITS

 “You are doing so much more for people than giving them a tour.
 You are helping them to make peace with themselves which heals their hearts and souls and gives them a better understanding of how things really are”.

-My special tours cater for Veterans and/or families who return to visit bases and areas of interest in and around Da Nang and accessible central Vietnam as part of their Vietnam travel.
-Visitors include Veterans themselves, their families, and an extra special welcome to relatives of those who were killed in action.
-Central Vietnam was one of the heaviest affected regions of my country during the war and as time has passed much of the evidence of fighting has been reclaimed by jungle, town and city expansion etc.
+My special tours cater for Veterans and families who return to visit bases and areas of interest in and around Da Nang.
+I include central Vietnam as part of their Vietnam travel if accessible.
+Visitors include Veterans, their families, and (with always a special welcome) relatives of those who were killed in action.
+Central Vietnam was one of Vietnam’s heaviest affected regions.
+But as time passed much of the evidence of fighting has been reclaimed by jungle, town and city expansion etc.

-Invariably, the question I always expect from visiting US Veterans and their families on their Vietnam holidays is how DO the Vietnamese perceive their presence in my country today.
+Invariably, the question I expect from visiting US Veterans and their families is; how DO the Vietnamese perceive their return today.

-So I thought I would add my own very personal words about how present-day Vietnam and my people view that tragic period of 1st Nov 1955 – 30th April 1975.
+I thought I would add my very own words.
+About how present-day Vietnam and my people view the tragic period of 1st Nov 1955 – 30th April 1975.

 So how do I feel…………

 Well, I am from a Viet Cong (VC) family, my grandfather worked for the VC, my uncles and my neighbours fought at that time and most of them were injured.
 My parents grew up with the extreme ‘ups and downs’ during the War.
-My mother’s friend was a VC guerrilla and she still has more than 10 scars on her body and still feels pain whenever the weather changes.
-She is one of the bravest and kindest women I have met and I still remember every single word she shared when I visited her on the occasion of Tet (our Vietnamese New Year):
+My mother’s friend was a VC guerrilla.
+She still has more than 10 scars on her body and still feels pain when the weather changes.
+She is one of the bravest and kindest women I have met.
+And I still remember every single word she shared when I visited her during Tet (our Vietnamese New Year):

 “Each of the scars I carry on my body was like the flowers from the war, and these flowers were to remind me of my younger days, to be grateful with the independence we are having today”

-On my life journey I have met many VC and families of Vietnamese veterans and really no-one has ever talked about hatred or anything bad about the American people or whoever was involved in the war.
+On my life journey, I meet many VC and families of Vietnamese veterans.
+Yet not one has talked about hatred or anything bad about the American people or those involved in the war.
 They just mention how intense the fighting was, about the loss of their team members, about the strong spirits of “freedom and independence”.

 It might sound strange to you, but it is true!

-I think most Vietnamese people moved on after my country opened up once more following the Doi Moi Policy of 1986.
-We never forget our history but what really matters now is how we give our children better living conditions.
+I think most Vietnamese people moved on after my country opened up following the Doi Moi Policy of 1986.
+We never forget our history.
+But what matters now is how we give our children better living conditions.
 We believe that one of the best ways to help is to give our children a good foundation for education.
 This explains why so many parents work very so hard in order to support their kid’s education.
 This has proved to be the most powerful way to stop suffering.
-Now I do understand that my country is not perfect in many ways, but when you visit Vietnam you will feel how peaceful and safe our country is.
-You can feel the positive energy from the smiles of our hard-working farmers/workers, cheerful children, the happy faces of grandparents even though they have struggled so much.

-I appreciate the wonderful opportunity I have been given in meeting people from so many different countries.
+I appreciate the wonderful opportunity I ‘ve been given in meeting people from so many different countries.
 I love my job so much and I am thankful that my family and friends here in Vietnam and around the world have inspired me on my career path.
-Without fail all my clients are so nice, thoughtful and kind in supporting our Vietnamese people.
+Without fail my clients are so nice, thoughtful and kind in supporting my people.